-A cluster of Lingas called as the “Kukke Lingas” can be seen in the northern corner of the Kukke Subramanya Temple.
-The history and the origin of the prefix “Kukke” before the Lingas and Lord Subrahmanya is conflicted.
-According to some, that the word Kukke meaning Basket in Kannada was added because in ancient times, these Lingas were worshiped together in a basket.
-Some other explanations put forward are Kukke derives from the old Sanskrit word “Kukshi” which means Cave.
-It is believd that Vasuki, the serpent installed these Lingas initially in a cave.
+A cluster of Lingas called as the “Kukke Lingas” is in the northern corner of the Kukke Subramanya Temple.
+There is conflict with respect to the history and the origin of the prefix “Kukke” before the Lingas and Lord Subrahmanya.
+According to some, that the word Kukke meaning Basket in Kannada is there because in ancient times, devotees worshipped these Lingas together in a basket.
+However, some other explanations put forward are Kukke derives from the old Sanskrit word “Kukshi” which means Cave.
+Also some people believe that Vasuki, the serpent installed these Lingas initially in a cave.

-Shrines dedicated to Lord Bhairava, Lakshmi Narasimha, Lord Ganapathi and Umamaheshwara are built around the Kukke Subramanya Temple Complex.
+Shrines for Lord Bhairava, Lakshmi Narasimha, Lord Ganapathi and Umamaheshwara are also there around the Kukke Subramanya Temple Complex.

-The Kukke Subramanya Temple is vividly described in the chapter named Sahyadrikhanda in Skanda Puranam.
-As per the Puranas, the Subrahmanya Kshetra is situated on the banks of the River Dhara.
-The place Subrahmanya was known as Kukke Pattanna in ancient times.
+According to history, a vivid description of the Kukke Subramanya Temple is there in the chapter ‘Sahyadrikhanda’ in Skanda Puranam.
+As per the Puranas, the Subrahmanya Kshetra is on the banks of the River Dhara.
+The place Subrahmanya was famous as Kukke Pattanna in ancient times.

 Eventually in the next Kalpa, after killing the demon Tarakasura, Lord Subrahmanya along with his brother Lord Ganesha arrived in Kumara Parvatha.
 Lord Indra received them with good wishes.
 He offered Lord Subrahmanya a marriage proposal with his daughter Devasena.
-The Lord agreed and the divine marriage was conducted on the Kumara Parvatha mountain.
+The Lord agreed and the divine marriage took place on the Kumara Parvatha mountain.

 Vasuki, the serpent was also present at the ceremony.
 Lord Subrahmanya gave him his darshan and promised to stay with them for their protection.

-There is another little known version of the story present behind the origin of the Kukke Subramanya Temple.
-It is believed that once an argument happened between Katru and Vinatha, wives of Sage Kashyapa.
-It was decided that the loser of the srgument will become the slave of the winner.
+There is another version of the story present behind the origin of the Kukke Subramanya Temple.
+Devotees also believe that once an argument happened between Katru and Vinatha, wives of Sage Kashyapa.
+They decided that the loser of the argument will become the slave of the winner.
 Katru lost the argument and along with her snake children, became a servant of Vinatha.

 Garuda, Vinatha’s son harassed the snake children and wanted to harm Vasuki.
-Vasui was an ardent Shiva bhakt and requested his help.
+Vasuke requested lord Shiva to help him.
 Lord Shiva then asked Lord Subrahmanya to protect the snakes from Garuda.
 Lord Subrahmanya arrived at the place and gave refuge to the snakes from Garuda.
 On the insistence of the snakes, he took abode here among the snakes.

-As per another legend, after killing the demon Tarakasura in the battle, Lord Subrahmanya washed his sword in the adjoining water stream named Dhara.
-Henceforth, the stream was named as the Kumaradhara.
+As per another legend, after killing the demon Tarakasura in the battle, Lord Subrahmanya washed his sword in the adjoining water stream ‘Dhara’.
+Henceforth, the stream became famous as the Kumaradhara.

-The region of Subrahmanya is among the seven Mukti Sthalas in Karnataka.
+The significance of Kukke Subramanhe region of Subramanya is among the seven Mukti Sthalas in Karnataka.
 The other six are Udupi, Kollur, Kumbhashi, Kodeshwara, Sankaranarayanan, and Gokarna.
-These places are together known as the Parashurama Kshetras.
-It is believed that these Temples were built on land which was claimed by Parashurama from the sea.
+These places are together the Parashurama Kshetras.
+Devotees also believe that the land of these Temples belonged to Parashurama from the sea.

-It is mentioned in ancient scriptures like the Subrahmanya Mahatmaya, that Lord Subrahmanya installed Shiva Lingas in three locations around the Kukke Subramanya Temple.
-He was followed by several Gods and Goddesses who installed small Lingas as a mark of respect to Lord Shiva.
+Ancient scriptures like the Subrahmanya Mahatmaya mention that Lord Subrahmanya installed Shiva Lingas in three locations around the Kukke Subramanya Temple.
+Several Gods and Goddesses followed him and installed installed small Lingas as a mark of respect to Lord Shiva.
 As time went by, people collected all these Lingas and kept them inside the Kukke Subramanya Temple for worshiping.

 The Kukke Subramanya Temple and its surroundings have played vital roles in various Yugas of the Hindu calendar.
-It is believed that in the Satya Yuga (first of the four Yugas), Lord Subrahmanya was anointed as the Senapati of the demigods on the banks of the stream Dhara.
+Some people also believe that in the Satya Yuga (first of the four Yugas), Lord Subrahmanya was anointed as the Senapati of the demigods on the banks of the stream Dhara.
 In the Treta Yuga, Lord Parashurama visited the Temple and the stream to absolve himself od the sins of eliminating the Kshatriya race twenty one times.
 In the Dvapara Yuga, Samba, son of Lord Krishna came here and bathed in the water of the Dhara to relieve himself from Leprosy.

 The Kukke Subramanya Temple is also extremely significant to the followers of Lord Vishnu.
-The Kashikatte Ganapathi idol situated just 250 meters away from the Temple is believed to be ancient and installed by the Sage Narada himself.
-It is believed that the Pandavas arrived at the Kukke Subramanya Temple and paid their respects to the Lord.
+The Kashikatte Ganapathi idol is just 250 meters away from the Temple.
+Also, devotees believe that Sage Narada himself installed it.
+Devotees also believe that the Pandavas arrived at the Kukke Subramanya Temple and paid their respects to the Lord.

-On the south-eastern side of the Kukke Subramanya Temple Complex, a shrine dedicated to Samputa Narasingha is located.
-It is believed that the shrine was established by Sri Madhavacharya.
-It is believed that when Sri Madhavacharya visited Badrinath, he met Ved Vyas (one of the seven immortals believed to be still roaming the Earth).
-Ved Vyas gave him eight Saligrama Shilas (they are fossilized stones, each representing Lord Vishnu).
+On the south-eastern side of the Kukke Subramanya Temple Complex, a shrine for Samputa Narasingha is also there.
+Devotees believe Sri Madhavacharya established the shrine.
+Some also believe that when Sri Madhavacharya visited Badrinath, he met Ved Vyas (one of the seven immortals believed to be still roaming the Earth).
+Ved Vyas then gave him eight Saligrama Shilas (they are fossilized stones, each representing Lord Vishnu).
 Six of the Shilas are worshiped in the Kukke Subrahmanya Temple.

 Apart from these Shilas, he was also given a Narasimha Saligrama which is believed to be so powerful that, if uncovered will destroy the three worlds.
 Sri Madhavacharya put this Narasimha Saligrama along with 22 Laxminarayana Shilas and five of the Saligrama Shilas inside a box (Samputa) and established it inside the shrine.
 The Box or the Samputa is worshiped till date.